 Voted Best Record Store in the Hudson Valley two years in a row, Darkside Records is the area's largest independent music store offering a full range of new and vintage vinyl, as well as CDs, cassettes, and memorabilia.
 Pick up a throwback band t-shirt or poster while you browse through the massive selection.
 As an authorized dealer for Mondo/ Deathwaltz, Daptone, and Bluenote, Darkside has access to rare and limited-edition presses and exclusive releases of indie, movie soundtracks, and jazz.
-For Record Store Day, they will be offering free coffee, fried chicken and waffles, ice create, and free samples of beer.

 With exposed brick and wood flooring, this vinyl store in downtown Beacon has a more boutique feel than some others in the region.
 If you are in the market for Classical music, show tunes, big band, Sinatra, Streisand, or country records then this is NOT your go-to.
 Hudson Valley Vinyl opts for jazz, soul, r&b, rock, rap, reggae, blues, Latin, disco, and psychedelic records, which they buy and sell at high turnover.
 They make daily buying trips throughout the state and the Northeast, and will even do a house call, paying cash for LPs, 45s & 12" singles they want.
 In store they also host occasional house shows.